Heather Anderson (politician)

-Heather Anderson (born 31 January 1959 Dundee) is a Scottish National Party (SNP) politician who briefly served as the Member of the European Parliament (MEP) for the Scotland constituency in late January 2020.
+Heather Anderson (born 31 January 1959) is a Scottish National Party (SNP) politician who briefly served as the Member of the European Parliament (MEP) for the Scotland constituency in late January 2020.

 Political career

-Anderson was elected as a councillor for the Tweeddale West ward at the 2017 Scottish Borders Council election.
+Anderson was first elected as a councillor for the Tweeddale West ward at the 2017 Scottish Borders Council election.

 She was originally placed fifth on the Scottish National Party list for the 2019 European Parliament election, in which the party won three seats.
 However, following the election to the UK House of Commons of first-placed Alyn Smith at the 2019 United Kingdom general election, he ceased to be an MEP, since an individual cannot serve as a representative in both a member state's legislature and the European Parliament.
 Fourth-placed Margaret Ferrier was also elected to the UK parliament at the same election.
 This made Anderson eligible for the newly vacant SNP seat, which she took up on 27 January 2020.
 She would, however, serve as an MEP for only four days, until 31 January when the Brexit process completed.

-At the 2022 Scottish local elections, Anderson stood as councillor for the SNP in Dundee City Council.
-She was elected in the election and won her seat in Coldside at first preference with 31.1% of the vote.
+At the 2022 Scottish local elections, Anderson stood as Councillor for the SNP in Dundee City Council.
+She was elected, winning her seat in the Coldside Ward at first preference with 31.1% of the vote.

+Anderson was confirmed as the SNP candidate for Dundee City West at the 2026 Scottish Parliament Election after the announcement that incumbent Joe FitzPatrick would not seek re-election.

 Personal life

+Heather Anderson previously worked as a Welfare Rights Officer, and co-founded Scottish Human Services Ltd, an organisation which campaign for greater social inclusion in Scotland.

-Anderson is an organic farmer who owns her own produce and butcher's shop in the Scottish Borders.
+Anderson was an organic farmer who owned a produce and butcher's shop in the Scottish Borders.